klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 Now, change variable `user` so that it now holds a `Student` object: `const user = new Student('Roger', 'R.', 'Rogerson');

-Your final code should look like this:
+Your code should now look like this:
 ```typescript
 class Student {